dlebansais/PgMessenger/README.md

     It will be some day but not today.
 Hopefully, when it becomes VIP-only, the chat API is available and it's no longer a concern.

-5. You said guild is encrypted.
+5. You said guild chat is encrypted.
 What encryption are you using?

 	I'm using AES then HMAC.
 All the gory details are [here](https://github.com/dlebansais/PgMessenger/blob/master/PgMessenger/Encryption.cs).